 Operating Leases

 (in thousands)

-2015 \$1,027

-2016 608

-2017 36
+2017 \$872

-2018 4
+2018 878

-2019 3
+2019 906

+2020 893

+2021 484

-Thereafter
+Thereafter 11

-Total \$1,678
+Total \$4,044

-Lease and rental expense was \$1,041,000 and \$1,111,000 in 2014 and 2013, respectively.
-Rent expense is recorded on a straight line basis, over the term of the lease, for leases that contain fixed escalation clauses, and excludes the portion that was charged to restructure expense.
-The operating lease commitments include rent that is classified as part of the restructure accrual.
-We amended our lease agreement for the Redmond, Washington headquarters facility effective February 1, 2011, extending the term to August 2016, lowering the square footage to 32,646 and lowering the rental rate.
-The lease base annual rental payments during 2014 and 2013 were approximately \$531,000 and \$501,000, respectively.
-The lease square footage increased to 33,676 effective February 1, 2014.
+Lease and rental expense was \$927,000 and \$955,000 in 2016 and 2015, respectively.
+Rent expense is recorded on a straight line basis, over the term of the lease, for leases that contain fixed escalation clauses.

+During the second quarter of 2015, we amended our lease agreement for the Redmond, Washington headquarters facility effective July 8, 2015.
+The amended lease resulted in our headquarters relocating to a nearby building, extending the term through April 2021, lowering the square footage to approximately 20,460, providing lease inducement incentives and lowering the rental rate.
+The lease commitment of approximately \$1.7 million will be paid over the term of the lease.
+As a result of this lease amendment, the remaining balance of the restructure liability relating to the lease of approximately

+\$120,000 was incorporated into our deferred rent liability in July 2015.
+The lease base annual rental payments during 2016 and 2015 were approximately \$200,000 and \$296,000, respectively.

-In addition to the Redmond facility, approximately 14,000 square feet is leased at two foreign locations, including our German sales, service and engineering operations located in Munich, Germany, and a sales, service, operations and engineering office located in Shanghai, China.
+In addition to the Redmond facility, approximately 24,000 square feet is leased at two foreign locations, including our sales, service, operations and engineering office located in Shanghai, China, and our German sales, service and engineering office located in Munich, Germany.